dev-timm/plantlife/README.md

 - Add tags to posts so that it’s even easier to filter posts by topics relevant to users

+## Testing

+### Validation
+All code was tested with an [HTML Validator](https://validator.w3.org/), [CSS Validator](https://jigsaw.w3.org/css-validator/), [JS Validator](https://jshint.com/) and [ESLint](https://eslint.org/) and no significant issues were found.

+### Tested Devices & Browsers
+- iPhone 11
+    - Safari (known issue that sign in is not functional as the React app and DRF app live on different servers)
+- Macbook Pro
+    - Chrome
+    - Safari (known issue that sign in is not functional as the React app and DRF app live on different servers)
+    - Firefox

 ### Feature Testing
 | Feature | Action | Expected Behaviour | Pass/Fail
 | --- | --- | --- | --- |